cilefen/cilefen.github.io/_posts/2018-07-02-definition-of-legacy-code.markdown

 * It shows evidence of one or more incomplete attempts at a rewrite, sometimes as a failed framework integration.
 * It has no automated test suite for the developers to run.

-These characteristics are probably familiar to anyone who has had to deal with a very old PHP application." —Paul M. Jones [^3]
+These characteristics are probably familiar to anyone who has had to deal with a very old PHP application." [^3]

 <hr>